petedejoy/documentation/v2/clickstream/destinations/intercom.md

 ![intercom5](../../../images/intercom5.png)

-From here, click on the `API Keys` on the left hand panel to access your App Id and API Key.
-Your App ID will look something like this: `9iefb489`
+From here, click on the `API Keys` on the left hand panel to access your Source ID and API Key.
+Your Source ID will look something like this: `9iefb489`

 ![intercom6](../../../images/intercom6.png)

 ### Astronomer Side

-Enter your App ID and API Key into the Intercom connector on your Astronomer dashboard.
+Enter your Source ID and API Key into the Intercom connector on your Astronomer dashboard.

 Give your new connection a unique name.